 In your email, if you have a question about something in one of my books, tell me which book, chapter, and page number you were reading.

 Going through this checklist makes it much more likely that you'll get a quick answer.
+It's always better to include too much information than not enough.
 Providing more information helps me help you.
 And posting to an online forum like the /r/inventwithpython subreddit allows many people to answer your question while creating a page that people in the future with a similar problem can find.

 Good luck, and keep coding!